Kobwa (roughly prounounced "kobga") is the Kinyarwandan word for "girl".

 Partnering and Sponsoring

-The TechKobwa Project is a partnership between the US Peace Corps, Michigan State University, IBM, the Rwanda Ministry of Youth and ICT, CreationHill, and the Akilah Institute for Women.
+The TechKobwa Project is a partnership between the US Peace Corps, Michigan State University, IBM, the Rwanda Ministry of ICT, CreationHill, and the Akilah Institute for Women.
 ACM-W and IEEE Computer Society provide additional funding.

 New partners and support are needed to offer two yearly TechKobwa Camps.
 Please consider donating funding, materials, or expertise to help make this plan a reality.